dealingwith/poole/_posts/2017-02-01-how-software-companies-die.markdown

 You won.

 You're aware that some people think you're a nerd.
 So what?
 They're not players.
 They've never jousted with Windows or gone hand to hand with DOS.
-To them C++ is a decent grade, almost a B - not a language.
+To them C++ is a decent grade, almost a B--not a language.
 They barely exist.
 Like soldiers or artists, you don't care about the opinions of civilians.
 You're building something intricate and fine.
 They'll never understand it.

 ## Beekeeping